tum-pbs/pbdl-book/overview-equations.md

 initial conditions, typically for all quantities of interest at $t=0$, and boundary conditions for the boundary of $\Omega$, denoted by $\Gamma$ in the following.
 $\mathcal P^*$ denotes
-a continuous formulation, where we make mild assumptions about its continuity, we will typically assume that first and second derivatives exist.
+a continuous formulation, where we need to make mild assumptions about its continuity, we will typically assume that first and second derivatives exist.

-We can then use numerical methods to obtain approximations of a smooth function such as $\mathcal P^*$ via discretization.
+Traditionally, we can use numerical methods to obtain approximations of a smooth function such as $\mathcal P^*$ via discretization.
 These invariably introduce discretization errors, which we'd like to keep as small as possible.
 These errors can be measured in terms of the deviation from the exact analytical solution,